 Far be it from me to mock another's religion.
-Indeed, as an atheist, I have no house at all, let alone a glass one from which not to throw stones.
+As an atheist, I have no house at all, let alone a glass one from which not to throw stones.
 (And I'm agnostic about traditional sentence structure.)
-But even though I am an atheist, I am a God-fearing one because--let's face it--who has the most to fear from God if he exists?
+But even though I am an atheist, I am a God-fearing one because who has the most to fear from God if he exists?

-It is in this spirit that I, perhaps alone among my fellow men, converse with those who--as their not-yet-mainstream-religion apparently commands--go door to door in search of heathens.
+It is in this spirit that I converse with those who--as their not-yet-mainstream-religion apparently commands--go door-to-door in search of heathens.
 And because I do not immediately slam my door in the faces of these salvation salesfolk, the frequency and flakiness of my doorstep deliverers keeps increasing.
-But after you see the kind of enlightenment I get from these peripatetic proselytizers, you'll know why I race to the door when the Almighty's minions come a-calling:
+But after you see the kind of enlightenment I get from these peripatetic proselytizers, you'll know why I always answer when the Almighty's minions come a-calling: